Any project is more enjoyable (and easier to do) when you have the right tools.

 Do You Really Need All These Tools?

-The sole purpose of this list is to make sure so you will have the essential tools to complete almost any sewing project you will do right now.
+The sole purpose of this list is to make sure so you’ll have the essential tools to complete almost any sewing project you do right now.

 Next Article: First Steps to Set Up a Sewing Machine